Thrasamund: Ties to Theodoric the Great

-Perhaps to strengthen the bonds among the barbarian kingdoms, Theoderic the Great married his widowed sister Amalafrida to Thrasamund, providing a dowry consisting of the promontory of Lilybaeum in Sicily, and a retinue of a thousand elite troops and five thousand armed retainers.
+Perhaps to strengthen the bonds among the barbarian kingdoms, Theodoric the Great married his widowed sister Amalafrida to Thrasamund, providing a dowry consisting of the promontory of Lilybaeum in Sicily, and a retinue of a thousand elite troops and five thousand armed retainers.
 (Note: For the primary source on this matter, see Procopius, 3.8.11–13.)
 It is conceivable that such a sizable contingent of Goths surrounding Amalafrida was Theodoric's way of ensuring he could intervene in Vandal affairs if necessary and could have potentially made Thrasamund a "subordinate" to the Ostrogothic king.
-After all, historian Hans-Ulrich Wiemer points out that Thrasamund's force strength was only about twice what Theodeoric sent with Amalafridfa.
+Historian Hans-Ulrich Wiemer points out that Thrasamund's force strength was only about twice what Theodeoric sent with Amalafridfa.
 A panegyric from 507 celebrated Vandal "obedience" to Theodoric's rule and the Roman statesman Cassiodorus—serving in Theodoric's employ—implied that one of Italy's great enemies had been "brought to heel by Gothic diplomacy".
 Austrian historian Herwig Wolfram places the date of the marriage between Amalafrida and Thrasamund at around 500.
 This union secured a strong bond between the kingdoms in North Africa and Italy.
 The arrangements between the three barbarian kingdoms of Vandals, Ostrogoths, and Visigoths—each of which occupied adjacent realms around the Mediterranean—were strengthened by their shared Arianism and could have been "anti-Byzantine in purpose".

 Instead of receiving tribute payments, Thrasamund had to be content thereafter with friendly relations between his Vandals and Theodoric's Ostrogoths.
 Despite this alliance, Thrasamund was unable to aid the Ostrogothic king Theodoric when the Byzantine Navy ravaged the coast of southern Italy, which also prevented him from coming to the assistance of King Alaric II of the Visigoths during the Battle of Vouillé, contributing to a Visigothic defeat.
 It seems Thrasamund was wary of sending his fleet against the Byzantine emperor, since he appeared to have valued his relationship with emperor Anastasius over any alliance obligations he otherwise had to Theodoric.
 It would not be the last time that Thrasamund disappointed the Ostrogothic king.
 Nonetheless, Thrasamund remained "closely allied" to Byzantium.